Smudgey/console-calculator/README.md

-# python-intro
+# python-examples

-Basic console application as an initial look into Python, it's syntax and functionality.
+Basic console application with basic Python examples, it's syntax and functionality.

 There are a few different files that can be run